guanqiaofeng/ExomeSeq/README.md

 ## About

-This workflow performs a differential gene expression analysis with STAR and Deseq2.
+This workflow performs a ExomeSeq analysis with bwa, Mutect2, Mutect, Strelka, Varscan, Sequenza.
 It has been customized to work on the HPC4Health Slurm cluster and includes extra analysis to do genotype matching.

-Link to the original snakemake workflow: [snakemake-workflows/rna-seq-star-deseq2](https://github.com/snakemake-workflows/rna-seq-star-deseq2)
+Link to the original snakemake workflow: [RNAseq-Exome-snakemake/Snakemake/exome/](https://github.com/pmcc-modil/pipelines/tree/main/RNAseq-Exome-snakemake/Snakemake/exome)

 ## Updates